Gilbert du Motier, Marquis de Lafayette: National Guard, Versailles, and Day of Daggers

-On 15 July, Lafayette was acclaimed commander-in-chief of the Parisian National Guard, an armed force established to maintain order under the control of the Assembly military service as well as policing, traffic control, sanitization, lighting, among other matters of local administration.
+On 15 July, Lafayette was acclaimed commander-in-chief of the Parisian National Guard, an armed force established to maintain order under the control of the Assembly military service as well as policing, traffic control, sanitation, lighting, among other matters of local administration.
 Lafayette proposed the name and the symbol of the group: a blue, white, and red cockade.
 This combined the red and blue colors of the city of Paris with the royal white, and originated the French tricolor.
 He faced a difficult task as head of the Guard; the king and many loyalists considered him and his supporters to be little better than revolutionaries, whereas many commoners felt that he was helping the king to keep power via this position.

 The National Assembly approved the Declaration on 26 August, but the king rejected it on 2 October.
 Three days later, a Parisian crowd led by women fishmongers marched to Versailles in response to the scarcity of bread.
 Members of the National Guard followed the march, with Lafayette reluctantly leading them.
 At Versailles, the king accepted the Assembly's votes on the Declaration, but refused requests to go to Paris, and the crowd broke into the palace at dawn.
 Lafayette took the royal family onto the palace balcony and attempted to restore order, but the crowd insisted that the king and his family move to Paris and the Tuileries Palace.
 The king came onto the balcony and the crowd started chanting "Vive le Roi!"
 Marie Antoinette then appeared with her children, but she was told to send the children back in.
 She returned alone and people shouted to shoot her, but she stood her ground and no one opened fire.
 Lafayette kissed her hand, leading to cheers from the crowd.

-Lafayette would later initiate an investigation within the National Assembly on the now declared October Days, which led to the production of the Procédure Criminelle by Charles Chabroud, a 688-page document accumulating evidence and analysis on the exact events and procedures of the March on Versailles, hoping to condemn those inciting the mob (in his mind being Mirabeau and the Duc d'Orléans).
+Lafayette would later initiate an investigation within the National Assembly on the now declared October Days, which led to the production of the Procédure Criminelle by Jean-Baptiste-Charles Chabroud, a 688-page document accumulating evidence and analysis on the exact events and procedures of the March on Versailles, hoping to condemn those inciting the mob (in his mind being Mirabeau and the Duc d'Orléans).
 However, the National Assembly thought condemning two significant revolutionaries would hurt the progress and public reception of the revolutionary administration.